 Some kids’ headphones are not suitable for Disney films and Peppa Pig.
 The PuroGamer kids headphones with mic is a set of headphones with limited volume control that is made specifically for gamers.

 We’ve previously reviewed Puro, a hearing-sensitive brand of audio.
-Now it offers what it calls a world-first: gaming headphones that are volume-limited for children (older teens and older kids), but they can also fit adults.
+Now it offers what it calls a world-first: gaming headphones that are volume-limited for children, but they can also fit adults.

 You might not realize how loud games can get unless you are playing them yourself.